 COSTA MESA GARDENS AND ATTRACTIONS

-The 33rd annual Southern California Spring Garden Show will take place at South Coast Plaza April 20-23, 2023.
+The 34th annual Southern California Spring Garden Show will take place at South Coast Plaza April 25-28, 2024.
 This year’s theme, “At Home in the Garden,” pairs top landscape architects with home décor stores to create inspiring gardenscapes and outdoor living spaces.
 Unique plant and garden vendors will also be there to help you get inspired for spring.

 Commissioned by the Segerstrom family in 1979, the modernist artist Isamu Noguchi’s California Scenario is a free, 1.6 acre public sculpture garden hidden by Costa Mesa office buildings that celebrates California’s landscape and native plants.
 It comprises a forest Redwood walk and desert land, and explores the ideas of water and land use with dramatic granite sculptures.

-Another popular floral attraction in Costa Mesa is Fairview Park, in the city centre.
+Another popular floral attraction in Costa Mesa is Fairview Park, in the city center.
 This park is famous for its extensive network of hiking trails, picnic areas, and lush green lawns, which are surrounded by vibrant flower gardens and some rare and endangered plant species.
 These gardens feature a variety of colourful blooms, including native California wildflowers such as golden poppies and California fuchsia.